hexojs/site/source/docs/plugins.md

 title: Plugins
 ---
-Hexo has a powerful plugin system, which makes you easy to extend functions without modifying source code of the core module.
-There're two kinds of plugins in Hexo:
+Hexo has a powerful plugin system, which makes it easy to extend functions without modifying the source code of the core module.
+There are two kinds of plugins in Hexo:

 ### Script

-If your code is simple, it's recommended to use a script.
-All you need to do is putting JavaScript files in `scripts` folder and they'll be loaded once Hexo is initialized.
+If your plugin is relatively simple, it's recommended to use a script.
+All you need to do is put your JavaScript files in the `scripts` folder and Hexo will load them during initialization.

 ### Plugin

-If your code is complicated or you want to publish it to NPM registry, it's recommended to use a plugin.
-First, create a folder in `node_modules` folder.
-The name of the folder must be started with `hexo-` so it could be loaded by Hexo.
+If your code is complicated or if you want to publish it to the NPM registry, we recommend using a plugin.
+First, create a folder in the `node_modules` folder.
+The name of this folder must begin with `hexo-` or Hexo will ignore it.

-The folder must be contained at least 2 files: One is the main program and the other is `package.json` describing the purpose and the dependencies of the plugin.
+Your new folder must contain at least two files: one containing the actual JavaScript code and one `package.json` file that describes the purpose of the plugin and sets its dependencies.

 ``` plain
 .